 - Distance from Toronto: 2 hrs- 3.25 hrs depending on traffic

 Where to stay in Prince Edward County

-Prince Edward County has quirky boutique hotels and charming Airbnbs to stay at.
-Here are some of our top hotel and Airbnb picks from a hip retro motel to a converted 1800s church.
+Prince Edward County has many quirky boutique hotels and charming B&Bs to stay at.
+Here are some of our top hotel and B&B picks from a hip retro motel to a beautifully restored 1840s farmhouse.